ublue-os/yafti/README.md

 ### Creating a Fork

 Just head over to the GitHub page and [click the "Fork" button](https://help.github.com/articles/fork-a-repo).
-It's just that simple.
 Once you've done that, you can use your favorite git client to clone your repo or just head straight to the command line:

 ```shell
 # Clone your fork to your local machine